As Pittsburgh synagogue reels from massacre, suspect due in court

 Cesar Sayoc, 56, a strip club DJ and part-time pizza delivery man whose van was pasted with pro-Trump images and slogans disparaging the political left, was arrested in the pipe bomb case on Friday and faced his first court appearance on Monday in Florida.

-Reporting by Jessica Resnick-Ault; Writing by Steve Gorman; Editing by Daniel Wallis and Nick Zieminski
+Reporting by Jessica Resnick-Ault; Writing by Steve Gorman and Nick Zieminski; Editing by Daniel Wallis and Bill Trott